8:00-12:008:00-12:008:00-12:008:00-11:00Return to Transition to In-Person Learning Page

 When a member of our school community has tested positive for COVID-19, the Somerville HHS staff will follow up with anyone who has been identified as a close contact with the individual who tested positive for COVID-19.
 If you have not been contacted by a health professional, then there is no need for further inquiry.

 When possible, classroom test samples will be pooled together and tested as a single batch, resulting in a “Pool Positive” or “Pool Negative” test result.
 If you or your student are part of a pool that tests positive, you will be contacted by a member of HHS and directed to quarantine/isolate, and provided instructions for a follow-up test (or reflex test) to determine the positive individual(s) in the pool.
-Current Somerville guidance states that classrooms with a positive pool test result will be moved to remote learning and contact tracing staff will determine who are close contacts subject to quarantine.

 We ask that everyone please respect the privacy of those affected and those who need to quarantine.
 We ask that you exercise the right to privacy and decrease the stigma by refraining from discussing individual circumstances through conversations or social media.